 - Basement: Are there any odd smells, foundation cracks or leaks?
 Check the electrical panel—are wires hanging out?
 They show amateur handiwork.
 Do you see any cut joists in the basement or a sagging floor?

 - Garage: Is the door closing properly and are the sensors working?
 The door from the garage to the house should be self-closing to keep carbon monoxide gases from entering the house.

 One way to have peace of mind when you’re buying a home (or even selling for that matter) is to get a home inspection and purchase a Home Protection Plan from FCT.
 Our protection plan offers homeowners an 18-month warranty of up to $20,000 on major home features such as the roof, foundation, heating, cooling, and more.
-And if you purchase the inspection and home protection plan together, you’ll even get a discount.
+You can also save money by bundling your inspection and home protection plan!

 Do you have any questions for us?
 Share them in the comments section.